mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ### Defining Evaluation Metrics
-In order to make progrees in your experiments, you need to define a proper evaluation metric for the problem at hand.
-It will give you a way to measure progress and desing better experiments.
-Evaluation metrics are task specific.
+To make progress in your experiments, you need to define a proper evaluation metric for the problem at hand.
+It will give you a way to measure progress and design better experiments.
+Evaluation metrics are task-specific.
 For example, Intersection Over Union (IOU) in segmentation problems or Area Under the Curve (AUC) in classification problems are very common.

 Here is an example of defining IOU using torchvision:
 ```python